realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

 ## Problems Arising from the Abuse of Inheritance <a name="problems-arising-from-the-abuse-of-inheritance"></a>
   - ### BIG IDEA — The hype around reusability was so strong at the time that it was often used to justify the use of inheritance in places where it was not appropriate.

-  - Use of Inheritance Lead to immense & unnecessary complexity to fit in the "simulation" paradigm, as programmers tried to shove the
-    "Procedural Paradigm" into the fancy new "Class Oriented" paradigm with less than stellar results.
+  - Misuse of inheritance lead to immense unnecessary complexity to fit in the "simulation" paradigm, as programmers tried to shove the "Procedural Paradigm" into the fancy new "Class Oriented" paradigm with less than stellar results.
   - Inheritance is a usually a bad idea for many reasons, and very overused beyond its original intent.
       - The hype around reusability was so strong that it was often used to justify the use of inheritance in places where it was not appropriate.